Business needs finance from the conception of idea to start it.

 (b) the purchase and sale of existing financial assets like equity shares, debentures and bonds.

-Financial markets performs the following four important functions.
+Financial markets perform the following four important functions.

 A financial market facilitates the transfer of savings from savers to investors.
 It gives savers the choice of different investments and thus helps to divert surplus funds into the most productive use.